nadishagautam/HeartBeats/README.md

 ```

 ### 2. Install the Dependencies
-Once the virtual environment is activated, install the required dependencies from the `requirements.txt` file:
+Once the virtual environment is activated, install the required dependencies from the `requirements.txt` file (which is in the main directory):
 ```bash
 pip install -r requirements.txt
 ```

 ### 3. Run the Demo
-To train the model and classify a playlist of songs, navigate to the demo folder and run the Jupyter Notebooks.
+To train the model and classify a playlist of songs, navigate to the **`demo`** folder and run the Jupyter Notebooks.

 `train_model.ipynb` builds, trains, and saves the neural network.